ausaja2516/ausaja2516/README.md

 ### Thanks for checking out my profile

-i'm a student of Software Engineer aiming to be a full stack developer A bit late in building projects and making and showing to social profiles but i guess ill be ok
+i'm a student of Software Engineer aiming to be a full stack developer.
+A bit late in building projects and making and showing to social profiles but i guess ill be ok

 - 🔭 I’m currently working to make my frontend skills better